fjungclaus/KomootHighlightsAsGpxExporter/README.md

 * ~~Put link to KomootHighlightsAsGpxExporter @ github into the status element~~

 ## History
+* 0.9.56, 2025-09-29
+   * Tried to exclude Komoot's print-pages
+   * Some minor changes to button help texts
 * 0.9.55, 2025-09-24
    * Adaptions to Komoot's new page layout
    * Added bulk edit for highlight names